 Approvals of a PHA or owner’s request to transfer assistance will be determined in HUD’s sole discretion.
-HUD will assess that the transfer does not occur in neighborhoods with highly concentrated poverty based on the criteria formulated for transfers under 8(bb) of the Act.
+HUD will assess that the transfer does not place housing in neighborhoods with highly concentrated poverty based on the criteria formulated for transfers under 8(bb) of the Act.
 Additionally, HUD will consider whether conversion on-site is economically non-viable; whether the Converting Project is physically obsolete or severely distressed; how the transfer would affect the Converting Project’s residents; and all applicable fair housing and civil rights requirements.
 Any transfers of assistance must comply with all requirements detailed in this Notice, including environmental review (see Section 1.4.A.3 and Attachment 1A), Site and Neighborhood Standards (see Section 1.4.A.7), Changes in Unit configuration (see Section 1.4.A.10), and Accessibility requirements (see 1.4.A.6).
-Further, unless otherwise approved by HUD a PHA may transfer units from a public housing project to an existing tax credit project only if the transfer is necessary to help with the de-concentration of poverty and/or the de-densification of a public housing project with extensive capital needs.
+Further, unless otherwise approved by HUD a PHA may transfer units from a public housing project to an existing low-income housing tax credit project within its 15-year tax credit compliance period only if the transfer is necessary to help with the de-concentration of poverty and/or the de-densification of a public housing project.

-The project to which assistance is transferred will be subject to all of the contract terms as described in the HAP, RCC, and Use Agreement.
+The project to which assistance is transferred will be subject to all of the contract terms as described in the HAP Contract, RCC, and RAD Use Agreement.

 Transfer at Conversion.
 Where a PHA proposes assistance to be transferred to a new site as part of the conversion, a PHA must request approval for a transfer of assistance within three months of CHAP award (see Section 1.12).
-It must also be included in the significant amendment to the PHA’s Annual Plan or MTW Plan, and must be consistent with the Consolidated Plan.
-Where residents will remain in the Converting Project (i.e. the current public housing site) until the rehabilitation or construction of the Covered Project (i.e. the receiving site) is complete, the HAP contract will typically be effective on the Covered Project at closing of financing.
-However, the PHA and Project Owner may submit a request for Converting Project to remain as public housing during construction and for the HAP contract to be executed once the Covered Project is ready for occupancy.
+This information must also be included in the PHA’s Annual Plan or in a Significant Amendment to the PHA’s Annual Plan or MTW Plan, and must be consistent with the Consolidated Plan.
+In any conversion where residents will remain in the Converting Project (i.e., the current public housing site) until the rehabilitation or construction of the Covered Project (i.e., the receiving site) is complete, the HAP Contract will typically be effective on the Covered Project at closing of financing.
+However, the PHA and Project Owner may submit a request for the Converting Project to remain as public housing during construction and for the HAP Contract to be executed once the Covered Project is ready for occupancy, pursuant to a contractual agreement regarding new construction approved by HUD.
 HUD will approve such requests in its sole discretion, based on sufficient demonstration that it is necessary to facilitate conversion.

-When the assistance will be transferred at closing, the DOT will be released if:
+When the assistance will be transferred at closing (including to an adjacent site), the DOT will be released at closing or upon execution of the HAP once the Covered Project is ready for occupancy if:

-as a condition of the RCC, the PHA will sell the property at Fair Market Value to a third party and use the proceeds to finance a RAD transaction;
+as a condition of the RCC, the PHA will sell or lease the property at Fair Market Value to a third party and use the proceeds to finance a RAD transaction;

-as part of the Financing Plan, the PHA provides plans to sell the land within one year of the RAD closing so that it can be used for affordable housing purposes, in which case the property will be placed under a restrictive covenant that restricts its use to affordable housing; or
+as part of the Financing Plan, the PHA provides plans to sell or lease the land within one year of the execution of the HAP Contract (whether at closing or when the Covered Project is ready for occupancy) so that it can be used for Affordable Housing Purposes, in which case the property will be placed under a restrictive covenant that restricts its use to Affordable Housing Purposes; or

-as part of the Financing Plan, the PHA provides plans to sell the land within one year at Fair Market Value to a third party and use the proceeds for affordable housing.
+as part of the Financing Plan, the PHA provides plans to sell or lease the land within one year of the execution of the HAP Contract at Fair Market Value to a third party and use the proceeds for Affordable Housing Purposes.